iaeiou/blue-plankton-2/content/posts/wildlife.md

 * Bobcats
 * Deer (infrequently in this area)
 * Bald eagles
-* A variety of hawks or falcons
+* A variety of owls, hawks or falcons

-We also have the usual assortment of skunks, porcupines, chipmunks, squirrels, opossums, groundhogs, raccoons and other critters you can find in most American states.
+We also have the usual assortment of skunks, porcupines, rabbits, chipmunks, squirrels, opossums, groundhogs, raccoons and other critters you can find in most American states.

-Otters, martens, mink, beavers, and varieties of weasels seem elusive.
+Otters, martens, mink, beavers, fishers (commonly called fisher-cats), and varieties of weasels seem elusive.

 ![coyote](https://res.cloudinary.com/icecloud7/image/upload/w_auto,f_auto,q_auto/v1570511812/ruralnh/coyote_nslzqu.png)

 ## What About Wolves or Cougars?

 Officially, there are no cougars in New Hampshire.
-That means the Fish and Wildlife Departments says there is no evidence of cougars in the area.
-Locals say otherwise.
+That means the Fish and Wildlife Departments states that there is no evidence of cougars in the area.

+Many residents are adamant that cougars are present in the state.
+They say sitings are fleeting and unexpected so no one has produced photographic (or track) evidence.

-Locals also are adamant that wolves are back in this area.
+Locals also are adamant that wolves have returned to New Hampshire.

 ## What This Means for Fluffy

-Locals will also tell you that it's absolutely not safe to let your cat out.
-That puts a cramp on cat's natural desire for outdoor adventures.
-But it's true that every town has a steady flow of new "cat missing" flyers up.
+They'll also tell you that it's definitely not safe to let your cat out.
+That puts a cramp on a cat's natural desire for outdoor adventures.

-And every humane society location has one-eyed, one-eared, bob-tailed, and 3-legged cats up for adoption.
+Every town has a steady flow of new "cat missing" flyers up.
+And every cat adoption agency has one-eyed, one-eared, no-eared, bob-tailed, and 3-legged cats up for adoption.

-That said, my neighbor's cat seems to be a stealthy hunter.
+That said, my neighbor's cat continues to live an indoor-outdoor cat, and a stealthy hunter.
 (It's also bob-tailed.)
 It roams this area that's populated with coyote, foxes, and bobats, and seems to hold its own.
-But it doesn't go out at night.
+But it does have a sprinkling of tool sheds, barns, garages, and porches to dart under in an emergency.

-_Note: I've seen bobcats out in the morning and afternoon._
+(Note: I've seen bobcats out in the morning and afternoon.
+They're not just nocturnal.)

+I kept my late cat indoors and she chafed against the restriction, developing a form of cabin fever: an occasional mix of irritability and boredom.